The Six Best Lighthouses in Michigan

 Ludington State Park opens the lighthouse every year in search for lighthouse keepers.
 If you volunteer, you’ll spend two weeks being the coolest person in Michigan.
 It’s been on my bucket list for years.

 I may need to build an actual house attachment if I plan to live in this one, but this light and I go way back.
 Every summer I visit Beaver Island, and every summer I hug this lighthouse.
-A childhood tradition that my 22-year-old self has no shame admitting to.
+A childhood tradition that my 27-year-old self has no shame admitting.

-The summer crowds can be a bit much, but that’s why I prefer to visit in the off season.
-Photographing this lighthouse at sunset is extraordinary all year around, especially when waves are breaking over the pier.
+The summer crowds can be a bit much, but that’s why I prefer to visit in the off-season.
+Photographing this lighthouse at sunset is extraordinary all year round, especially when waves are breaking over the pier.
 If you’ve ever been interested in freshwater surfing, the nearby local surf shop is the perfect starting place.